 A.4 The R{47} of fossil plankton obtained from the Antarctic seabed was 4.50865×10^{-5} .
-9pt Estimate the temperature using this R{47} .
-This temperature is interpreted as the air temperature during the era in which the plankton lived.
-Consider only the most common isotopologue of $CO_2[47]$ for the calculation.
+9pt Determine the temperature using this R{47} .
+This temperature corresponds to the air temperature during the era in which the plankton lived.
+Consider only the most common isotopologue of CO2[47] for the calculation.